HOW TO USE AN ESPRESSO MACHINE

 Illustration of basket lowering into a portafilter

 Select your desired filter basket depending on how much espresso you’ll make.
-Press the Filter basket into the Portafilter until it clicks into place.
+Press the Filter basket into the portafilter until it clicks into place.
 Add finely ground coffee to the filter basket.
-While exact dosage will depend on your espresso machine design and the size of your filter baskets, this quick reference chart can give you a good idea:
+While exact dosage will depend on your espresso machine design and the size of your filter basket, this quick reference chart can give you a good idea:

 Double wall 1 shot 10 - 12 Pre-ground coffee